mdudak/search/README.md

 composer require konekt/multi-model-search
 ```

+- If you want to use the `soundsLike()` similarity search with PostgreSQL, then you need to run `CREATE EXTENSION pg_trgm;` once on the given database to enable the [Trigram Extension](https://www.postgresql.org/docs/current/pgtrgm.html).

 ## Usage

 Start your search query by adding one or more models to search through.
 Call the `add` method with the model's class name and the column you want to search through.
 Then call the `search` method with the search term, and you'll get a `\Illuminate\Database\Eloquent\Collection` instance with the results.